Easy Tuna Casserole Recipe

 How to make tuna casserole

-• Do not over-bake.
-The creamy and rich texture is imperative to this dish, so do not overbake.
-Once the cheese has nicely melted, it’s fine to be removed from the oven.
+• Do not overbake.
+This dish requires a creamy and rich texture, so avoid overbaking.
+Once the cheese has nicely melted, it’s fine to remove it from the oven.

 • Flake the tuna into larger chunks.
-If you flake it into very small pieces, the tuna mixture will turn into mush when you mix the canned fish with the rest of the ingredients.
+If you flake it into tiny pieces, the tuna mixture will turn into mush when you mix the canned fish with the rest of the ingredients.

 Storage instructions